gitenter/gitenter/doc/requirements/SyRS.md

     - Approval with postscripts: Comments/questions raised but changes have been decided to rollover to the next reviewing.
     - Request changes.
     - Denial.
+- [SyRS-0097]{SyRS-0094} Documents may keep their current status, or change status at the end of each review subsection.
+    - Suggested changing direction includes:
-- [SyRS-0097]{SyRS-0094} For each new subsection, documents can either keep their current status, go from "Draft" to "Request change", or go from "Draft"/"Request changes" to "Approval"/"Approval with postscripts"/"Denial".
-No other changes are allowed.
+        - from "Draft" to "Request change".
+        - from "Draft"/"Request changes" to "Approval"/"Approval with postscripts"/"Denial".
+    - "Draft" cannot be switched to from any other opinions.
+    - We cannot forbidden people to change files which is already approved (because of traceability tag consistency).
+Then we are facing the risk that documents may be changed to incorrect after it is being approved.
+Therefore, we keep the possibility of any change of status.
 - [SyRS-0039]{SyRS-0094} Authorized user shall make the decision of reviewing status based on everybody's opinion and relative discussions/comments.
     - *(Should we need a person to do it?
 Or it could be a simple system-based voting?)*
 - [SyRS-0093]{SyRS-0097} Reviewing is finalized when all documents are in status of either "Approval", "Approval with postscripts", or "Denial".
 None, part, or all included documents may be in each category.